-4.1.1.
 Honorary Life Members

-4.1.1.1.
-The Board of Directors may appoint honorary life members at the annual general meeting.

-4.1.1.2.
-Recipients shall receive all due honors.
+The Board of Directors may appoint honorary life members at an annual general meeting.
+Recipients shall receive all due honours.

-4.1.2.
 Active Members

-Any individual, partnerships, or corporations constituted under federal or provincial charter that own bison are eligible for active membership provided they have joined one of the seven (7) Regional Organizations listed in 4.1.6. and that Regional Organization has forwarded to the Canadian Bison Association the annual fee set by the CBA Board of Directors as listed under CBA Policy.
+Any individual, partnership, association, organization, or corporation constituted under federal or provincial charter that owns bison are eligible for active membership provided they join one of the Regional Organizations listed in 4.3(d)) and remits the annual fees set by the CBA Board of Directors and the regional associations.
 The CBA Board sets the CBA annual membership fees with regional membership fees being set by regional organizations.
-Membership fees are due January 1st of each calendar year.

-4.1.3.
 Associate Members

-Any person, partnership, firm, business directly or indirectly involved in the protection, promotion and growth of the bison industry who does not own bison shall be eligible to be an associate member.
-The Board of Directors of the Canadian Bison Association set Associate Membership fees.
+Any person, partnership, firm or business, directly or indirectly, involved in the protection, promotion and growth of the bison industry who does not own bison shall be eligible to be an associate member.
+The Board of Directors of the CBA set Associate Membership fees.

-4.1.4.
 Regional Organizations

-Regional Organizations may be formed and shall operate under Regional Constitutions that have been approved by the Board of Directors of the Canadian Bison Association.
+Regional Organizations may be formed and shall operate under Regional Constitutions that have been approved by the Board of Directors of the CBA.

-4.1.5.
-The Regional Organizations’ Constitutions shall be registered by a Provincial Government in which that Organization exists and such Constitution shall be similar to and shall not conflict in any manner whatsoever with the Canadian Bison Associations Constitution.
+The Regional Organizations’ Constitutions shall be registered by a Provincial/Territorial Government in which that Organization exists, and such Constitution shall be similar to and shall not conflict in any manner whatsoever with the CBA’s Constitution.

+There may not be more than one Regional Organization per province or territory.

-4.1.6.
-The seven (7) Regional Associations whose members automatically become members of the Canadian Bison Association as described in 4.1.2. and 4.1.3. are listed as follows:
+The Regional Associations whose members automatically become members of the CBA as described in 4.3(a) and 4.3(b) are listed as follows:

 Maritimes Bison Association